Charles Dickinson (planter): Death

 Dueling was illegal in Tennessee.
 However, under United States early 1800s criminal law, it was very difficult to be extradited across state lines.
 As a result, the two men met near Adairville, Kentucky, adjacent to the Tennessee border, on May 30, 1806.
 Dickinson left Nashville the day before the duel with his second and a group of friends, confident, even demonstrating his shooting skills at various stops along the way.
 Since Dickinson was considered an expert shot, Jackson and his friend, Thomas Overton, determined it would be best to let Dickinson fire first, hoping that his aim might be spoiled in his quickness.
 The obvious weakness of this tactic was, of course, that Jackson might not be alive to take aim.

-Jackson and Overton also devised a strategy that, if Overton should win the coin toss to give the word to fire, he would ask Dickinson the question "Gentleman, are you ready?" purposefully after asking Jackson, and then would immediately say "Fire" in an attempt to cause Dickinson to fire impulsively.
+Jackson and Overton also devised a strategy that, if Overton should win the coin toss to give the word to fire, he would ask Dickinson the question "Gentlemen, are you ready?" purposefully after asking Jackson, and then would immediately say "Fire" in an attempt to cause Dickinson to fire impulsively.
 Overton did indeed win the coin toss, and subsequently used this strategy.

 Dickinson fired first, hitting Jackson in the chest.
 Incredibly, Jackson not only survived, merely wounded, but aimed his pistol and returned fire.
 Under the rules of dueling, Dickinson had to remain still as Jackson took his shot.
 Jackson's pistol stopped at half cock, so he drew back the hammer and aimed again, this time hitting Dickinson in the chest.
 Dickinson bled to death as a result of his wound.